fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 ![DNN](./images/DNN.png) *Artificial deep neural network architecture*

 Deep learning was first introduced and applied to a computer vision classification task in 2012 ([this publication](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)), when it just crushed the [ImageNet competition](https://www.image-net.org/challenges/LSVRC/index.php), an annual Visual Classification Challenge.
 Researchers in this study have built and applied a deep learning algorithm called AlexNet to the ImageNet dataset.
-The algorithm had significantly lower error rates than other algorithms that have been applied to this dataset before.
+The algorithm had significantly lower error rates than other algorithms that had been applied to this dataset before.

 A deep neural network is a single end-to-end pipeline that, on the left hand side (input layer), takes in the raw pixels of the image and on the right side (output layer) predicts the classification scores or probabilities.
 During the process of the training all parts of the algorithm are tuned and 'trained' simultaneously.

-The input data or input layer is a column vector containing all of the pixels of our input dataset.
+The input data or input layer is a column vector containing all the pixels of our input dataset.
 In the middle we have the hidden vectors, *h*, and on the right our final score vectors with classification scores per category.
 Generally the algorithm tries to find consistent correlations among pixels in the image, i.e. those that appear in multiple images of a specific class, but are different from images in another class.

 In addition, there are weight matrices in between each of the multiple layers of the neural network.
 These weight matrices inform how much each element of the previous layer influences each element of the next layer.